segergabriel/FastRobots/Lab9.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/9trans5.png?raw=true)

-Finally I merged them together which reulted in the following map.
+Finally, I merged them together which reulted in the following map.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/9map.png?raw=true)

-The map looks good and correct, some data points far away aren't accurate but that is to be expected.
+The map looks good and correct, some data points that was collected far away aren't accurate but that is to be expected.

 ### Line Based Map

 In order to use this data in the simulator later, we needed to construct a line-based map.
 This was done by manually estimate the walls and obstacles based on our plots and drawing lines on the merged map.
-See this map below.
+See my line based map below.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/9linemap.png?raw=true)

-Finally, the list containing the end points of these lines were saved.
-See these below.
+Finally, the list below contains the end points of these lines which were saved for later use.

 | Description | Start coordinate (mm) |End coordinate (mm)|
 | --- | --- | --- |